Electroluminescence: Practical implementations

 The most common electroluminescent (EL) devices are composed of either powder (primarily used in lighting applications) or thin films (for information displays.)

-LEC
+Light-emitting capacitor (LEC)

 Light-emitting capacitor, or LEC, is a term used since at least 1961 to describe electroluminescent panels.
 General Electric has patents dating to 1938 on flat electroluminescent panels that are still made as night lights and backlights for instrument panel displays.
 Electroluminescent panels are a capacitor where the dielectric between the outside plates is a phosphor that gives off photons when the capacitor is charged.
 By making one of the contacts transparent, the large area exposed emits light.

 Electroluminescent automotive instrument panel backlighting, with each gauge pointer also an individual light source, entered production on 1960 Chrysler and Imperial passenger cars, and was continued successfully on several Chrysler vehicles through 1967 and marketed as "Panelescent Lighting".